-A “stupid and pointless drama” spilled onto social media as Port Moody’s mayor and a rival councillor have wrote conflicting accounts of a May 25 public hearing that now threatens to stretch into a three-week ordeal.
+A “stupid and pointless drama” spilled onto social media as Port Moody’s mayor and a rival councillor wrote conflicting accounts of a May 25 public hearing that now threatens to stretch into a three-week ordeal.

 Leaving an in-progress public hearing prior to the vote was: “the best and only course of action,” according to Coun.
 Meghan Lahti.